Internet DRAFT - draft-fleischhauer-ipv4-addr-saving

 configuring, enabling, and disabling the IPv6 protocol modules on

 both ends of the point-to-point link.
-Once one of both network-layer
+Once one of the two network-

-protocols has been configured, datagrams belonging to this network-
+layer protocols has been configured, datagrams belonging to this

-layer protocol can be sent over the PPP link.
-Both NCP protocol
+network-layer protocol can be sent over the PPP link.
+Both NCP

-mechanisms act independent of each other (see also requirement WLL-3
+protocol mechanisms act independently of each other (see also

-IPv6 connection contexts within a Dual-Stack PPP session
+pull-down IPv4 and IPv6 connection contexts within a Dual-Stack PPP

 to the peer.
 Upon reception of a Terminate-Request, a Terminate-Ack